• Skip to primary navigation

 • In a large mixing bowl, beat together coconut sugar, butter, flax egg, and vanilla extract.

-• Add dry ingredients into wet.
-Mix to combine.
-Using your hands roll cookies into ¾ inch wide balls.
-Roll in cinnamon sugar and place on a greased baking sheet giving each cookie enough space.
+• Using your hands, roll cookies into ¾-inch wide balls.
+Roll the cookie balls into the cinnamon sugar and place on a greased or parchment-paper lined baking sheet giving each cookie enough space.

 • Bake for 10-11 minutes.
 If you want them a little more crispy on the outside, bake it for 1-2 minutes more and check if it's to your liking.
 Serve and enjoy!